Pope Francis: Sexual abuse response

 The case of Slovenian priest Marko Rupnik, accused of psychological, spiritual, and sexual abuse against multiple women, including nuns, drew significant controversy due to the Vatican's handling of the allegations.
 Initially, the Dicastery for the Doctrine of the Faith (DDF) declined to prosecute, citing the statute of limitations, despite acknowledging there was a case to answer.
 Rupnik was expelled from the Society of Jesus in 2023 for disobedience rather than for the abuse allegations and was later incardinated into the Diocese of Koper.
 Following widespread public outcry, Pope Francis ordered the case to be reopened and re-examined.
 After his conviction, Rupnik preached in 2020 a Lenten meditation for priests working in the Roman Curia, including Pope Francis and Luis Ladaria Ferrer, and met privately with Pope Francis in January 2022.
 Criticism intensified after it was revealed that artwork by Rupnik remains in use by the Vatican, including in Pope Francis's personal residence, despite calls from Cardinal Seán Patrick O'Malley, head of the Pontifical Commission for the Protection of Minors, for its removal.
 The controversy fueled broader scrutiny of the Vatican's response to clergy abuse cases and its commitment to transparency and justice.
 In January 2025, Cardinal Víctor Manuel Fernández confirmed the DDF was working to establish an independent tribunal to move forward with judicial proceedings.

 Theological emphases and teachings

 In Evangelii gaudium, Francis revealed what would be the emphases of his pontificate: a missionary impulse among all Catholics, sharing the faith more actively, avoiding worldliness by more visibly living the gospel of God's mercy, and helping the poor and working for social justice.

-Since 2016, criticism against Francis by theological conservatives had intensified.
-One commentator had described the conservative resistance against Francis as "unique in its visibility" in recent church history.
+Since 2016, criticism against Francis by theological conservatives has intensified.
+(Note: Attributed to multiple sources: One commentator had described the conservative resistance against Francis as "unique in its visibility" in recent church history.)
 Some have explained the level of disagreement as due to his going beyond theoretical principles to pastoral discernment.